Devils Lake State Park Activities and recreation

 Hiking the park trails in autumn.

 The park has 1.5 miles of trail that are accessible for people with disabilities.
-These include Tumbled Rocks Trail (the roughly paved northern half may be accessible to strollers and wheelchairs with adventurous attendants), Grottoes Trail (fairly smooth and level with a fine gravel surface), a sidewalk and wooden boardwalk along the south shore of the lake, and the paved pathways in both the north and south picnic areas.
+These include Tumbled Rocks Trail (the roughly paved northern half may be accessible to strollers and wheelchairs with adventurous attendants), Grottoes Trail (fairly smooth and level with a fine gravel surface), a sidewalk and wooden boardwalk along the south shore of the lake and the paved pathways in both the north and south shore day use areas.

 Pets must be on a leash 8 feet or shorter at all times.